spookylukey/django-views-the-right-way/source/list_view.rst

 Next up: :doc:`delegation`

-Discussion: discovering re-usable units of code
+Discussion: Discovering re-usable units of code
 -----------------------------------------------

 I very deliberately left “write some code yourself” as an exercise.
 Adding these